 62. Do showers have hot water in Guatemala?

-The school I studied Spanish at in Antigua had private rooms for students.
+The school I studied Spanish in Antigua had private rooms for students.
 I got 2 minutes of semi-hot water.
 After that, the water was cold.

 63. What are Suicide Showers?